compulim/react-dictate-button/README.md

 * Instead of putting all logic inside [`Composer.js`](packages/component/src/Composer.js), how about
    1. Write an adapter to convert `SpeechRecognition` into another object with simpler event model and `readyState`
    2. Rewrite `Composer.js` to bridge the new `SimpleSpeechRecognition` model and React Context
+   3. Expose `SimpleSpeechRecognition` so people not on React can still benefit from the simpler event model

 # Contributions